 Tax Advantages of Home Ownership

-A simple and effective strategy to lower income taxes over your lifetime is to defer as much income as possible in your higher earning working years.
+You can lower the amount of income taxes you pay over your lifetime.
+This is accomplished by deferring as much income as possible in your higher earning working years.
 You can then recognize this deferred income at lower marginal tax rates when you have little or no other income.

 Moving to Create Income

 One argument against home ownership is that it ties up capital that can’t be used to fund your lifestyle.
-However, that’s not necessarily true if you’re willing to move to free up some of that capital to fund your retirement.
+If you’re willing to move to free up some of that capital to fund your retirement, that’s not necessarily true.

 Owning a home with the plan to sell it later provides options that can enable you to retire sooner.
 Home ownership can also provide a contingency plan if you need to free up capital in retirement.

-I recently discussed this scenario with friends who live and work in the Washington D.C. metro area.
+I recently discussed this scenario with friends who live and work in the high cost-of-living Washington D.C. metro area.
 They are contemplating early retirement and are considering different variables that could impact their decision.
+If they sell their current home and buy something comparable in our area they would pocket about $500,000.

 Assuming a 3-5% safe withdrawal rate, that $500,000 would create an annual income stream of $15,000-$25,000.
 This would also significantly decrease their spending by lowering taxes and cutting the amount they currently spend on travel.

-Some people have no desire to move to a lower cost area due to family connections, friendships developed over your working years or other lifestyle considerations.
-A similar strategy could be used with downsizing your home.
+You may not want to move to a lower cost area.
+Family connections, friendships developed over working years, or other lifestyle considerations could make staying in your current location attractive.
+A similar strategy could be used with downsizing your home to free up capital.

 There are various reasons it may make sense to own a larger home during your working years.
 With kids at home, having extra space can be a luxury.
 A home gym can provide convenience and enable a healthier lifestyle.
 Many people keep a home office.